robotic-wings/SimpleNautilus/README.md

-# Bash Simulator in Python
+# Simple Nautilus (Bash Simulator)

 ## Overview

-This Bash Simulator is a Python-based application that mimics the functionalities of a Unix/Linux shell.
+Simple Nautilus is a Python-based application that mimics the functionalities of a Unix/Linux shell.
 It provides a wide range of built-in commands for file and directory manipulation, user management, and system information queries.
 The simulator is designed to be comprehensive and includes permission handling features.

 ## Features